LosManos/VacheTache/README.md

 1) and any updates you have made to KaosKo
 1) and the license for KaosKo

 to every customer of your (commercial) product.
+Your existing (commercial) product is not affected.

 ## KaosKo class